 After 13 days of living in tents, and due to my poor health condition, the people of Rafah hosted us in a small shop where dozens of families were staying.
 We stayed there for two weeks, and after the end of the occupation invasion in the central camps, we went to my uncle's house in Maghazi camp.

-I constantly asked about my father, mother, and siblings, and my relatives kept telling me they were fine receiving treatment in Rafah city.
-But I started feeling like they weren't telling me the truth, and my worry and fear for them increased every day.
-My relatives' looks towards me were strange; I felt like they were hiding something from me, but they insisted they were fine and receiving treatment.
+I constantly asked about my father, mother, and siblings, and my relatives kept telling me my family was fine receiving treatment in Rafah city.
+But I started feeling like they weren’t telling me the truth, and my worry and fear for them increased every day.
+My relatives’ looks towards me were strange; I felt like they were hiding something from me, but they insisted my family was fine and receiving treatment.

-I was playing on my brother's wife's phone, and I opened the pictures on the phone.
-I found a picture with the names of my father and mother and the date of their martyrdom, 12/11/2023.
-I was greatly shocked, and I couldn't believe what I saw.
-I cried a lot, but I still didn't know anything about my siblings.
+I was playing on my brother’s wife’s phone, and I opened the pictures on the phone.
+I found a picture with the names of my father and mother and the date of their martyrdom, 11 December 2023.
+I was greatly shocked and I couldn’t believe what I saw.
+I cried a lot, but I still didn’t know anything about my siblings.

-my brother Jamal, 27 years old, my brother Mohammed, 21 years old, my sister Ala'a, 26 years old, and her son, the child Joud Maqdad, 7 years old.
-My sister's young husband, Amjad Maher Maqdad, 28 years old, was also martyred.
-Everyone in our house was martyred, and dozens of our neighbors were injured.
-My neighborhood was completely destroyed.
+My brother Jamal, 27 years old, my brother Mohammed, 21 years old, my sister Ala’a, 26 years old, and her son, the child Joud Maqdad, seven years old.
+My sister’s young husband, Amjad Maher Maqdad, 28 years old, was also martyred.
+Everyone in our house was martyred, and dozens of our neighbours were injured.
+My neighbourhood was completely destroyed.

-I stayed in the Al-Aqsa Martyrs Hospital for a month and a half.
-All the places inside the hospital were filled with beds for the injured.
-The number of injuries coming to the hospital daily was very high, far exceeding the hospital's capacity, but the occupation's crimes did not stop for a moment since the beginning of the war.
+All the places inside the Al-Aqsa Martyrs Hospital where I stayed were filled with beds for the injured.
+The number of injuries coming to the hospital daily was very high, far exceeding the hospital’s capacity.
+The occupation’s crimes have not stopped for a moment since the beginning of the war.

 I still need treatment.
-The stitches in my body hurt me, and my body temperature often rises to 40 degrees Celsius.
-I can't find painkillers or treatment for my injury.
-We don't have food or water.
+The stitches in my body hurt me, and my body temperature often rises to 40°C [104°F].
+I can’t find painkillers or treatment for my injury.
+We don’t have food or water.
 I miss my school.
 I am an excellent student, but I lost my academic certificates in the bombing of our house.
 I lost everything.

 I miss my classmates.
 I miss studying.
 I miss my life before the war.
 I miss coming back from school and finding my mother preparing food and eating together.
 But my mother was martyred.
 The occupation killed her and left me to continue my life without her.
 The war must end immediately.
-The occupation must be held accountable for all the crimes it has committed against us in Gaza during the genocide war it has been waging on the Strip for the eighth consecutive month.
+The occupation must be held accountable for all the crimes it has committed against us in Gaza during the genocidal war it has been waging on the Gaza Strip for almost eight consecutive months.

 Contact